-To train a German Shepherd means a combination of exercise and mental stimulation.
+Proper German Shepherd training requires a combination of exercise and mental stimulation.
 To be effective, you need to stick to certain basic rules, which include the 3Cs.
-Be clear – Have a clear set of commands that everyone uses.
+Be clear and make sure you have a simple set of commands that everyone uses.
 Remember, English is a foreign language to your dog so using “Down” and “Drop” for the same action will confuse him.
 Decide on command words and stick the list on the fridge door so the family knows the correct cues to use.
-Be consistent- By applying all house rules consistently.
+Be consistent and apply all house rules consistently.
 No feeding from the table means just that 7 days a week!
-Use cues – The tone of voice to guide your dog and give verbal cues to mark good and bad behaviour.
+Use cues, too.
+This means using your tone of voice to guide your dog and give verbal cues to mark good and bad behaviour.
 Let your dog know he’s about to make a wrong choice with a short, sharp, “Uh no”, followed by a happy “Good boy”, when he does as asked.

 Dominance theory has been disproven.
 Yes, German Shepherds need a firm hand, but alpha rolls and harsh punishment are liable to create a nervous, subservient dog that behaves unpredictably and resorts to aggression.
-Instead, consider German Shepherd dog training by rewarding their good behaviour.
+Instead, try German Shepherd training by rewarding their good behaviour.
 The rules are easy!
-You use a treat, praise, or play to reward the dog when he correctly carries out a command.
-Guide him with a disapproving “No”, when he makes the wrong decisions.
-This way he learns that the way to earn goodies is to be a good boy, and training becomes fun.
+You use a treat, praise, or play to reward the dog when they correctly carry out a command.
+Guide them with a disapproving “No”, when he makes the wrong decisions.
+This way they learn that the way to earn goodies is to be a good boy, and training becomes fun.
 This is the basis behind our own training techniques here at Royvon.

 Consider the German Shepherd’s Character

 Understand your GSD is intelligent but sensitive.
-When training, use compassion, kindness, and knowledge, to teach your dog how to behave.
-Engage your dog’s intelligence and motivate him with things he loves doing.
-For example, if he loves playing ball, use this is a reward for a command well done.
+When attempting German Shepherd training, use compassion, kindness, and knowledge to teach your dog how to behave.
+Engage your dog’s intelligence and motivate them with things they love doing.
+For example, if they love playing ball, use this is a reward for a command well done.
 Likewise, remember German Shepherds are capable of learning complex routines as long as they are broken down into individual steps.
-For example, provide mental stimulation by teaching your dog to put his toys away in a box.
+For example, provide mental stimulation by teaching your dog to put their toys away in a box.
 Teach one step at a time (Pick up and drop a ball, fetch and drop a ball, fetch and drop a ball into a box).
-Only move on to the next step when he’s mastered the first.
+Only move on to the next step when they’ve mastered the first.

 Don’t baby your German Shepherd

-A German Shepherd feels most secure when he knows and understands the rules.
-He thrives on firm, consistent, fair, leadership.
+A German Shepherd feels most secure when they know and understand the rules.
+They thrive on firm, consistent, fair, leadership when it comes to German Shepherd training.
 To this end, don’t treat him as a lapdog, as it will confuse and unsettle him.
 A happy dog looks for guidance and finds routine reassuring.
 Once again, write down the house rules and stick them to the fridge for all the family to use.
-Know that treating your dog to the occasional cuddle on the sofa will only confuse him!
+Know that treating your dog to the occasional cuddle on the sofa will only confuse them!